• 0Shopping Cart

 Step By Step

 Each week, she took part in Table Talk discipleship discussions that opened her eyes to the Lord in a powerful new way.
 After a time, Jonah challenged her to seek more answers through regular church attendance.
 Ready to take the next step, Cynthia found a church and got very involved.
-Her growth continued, and her commitment to God grew as she healed and pressed in to the counsel she received at the sites.
+Her growth continued, and her commitment to God grew as she healed and pressed into the counsel she received at the sites.

 Just a few months ago, Jonah and Cynthia reconnected on an evening in Smithville when she drove up to pick up a meal at the site.
 It was a joy-filled reunion as they talked and reminisced about all the growth that has happened in her life over the years.
-Jonah, once again, challenged her to take a mother step in faith.
+Jonah, once again, challenged her to take another step in faith.
 He invited her to start serving her community as a site volunteer.
 Having experienced the value of this ministry as a guest, she said yes.

 Change the World